On this page

 How to Install DebugAI

-1. Open VS Code Extensions (Ctrl+Shift+X)
+1. Open VS Code Extensions with Ctrl+Shift+X

-2. Search DebugAI
+2. Search for DebugAI

 Bottom Line